An Overview of the Science Fiction Sub-Genres

 Military Science Fiction

-Military Science Fiction space wars!
-Seriously though, Military Science Fiction is all about war and combat in the future.
-Typically set in space or on planets other than Earth, Military Science Fiction focuses on high-tech weaponry (including genetically altered soldiers) and military protocols.
+Military science fiction equals space wars!
+Seriously though, military science fiction is all about war and combat in the future.
+Typically set in space or on planets other than Earth, military science fiction focuses on high-tech weaponry (including genetically altered soldiers) and military protocols.

 Parallel/Alternate Universe